groovey/DB/README.md

 Groovey ORM
 ===========
-A Silex 2 service provider that uses the Laravel's orm component.
+A Silex 2 service provider that uses the Laravel's ORM component.

 ## Installation